 In real-time, if you want to transform unstructured text data into a meaningful visualization that helps the end users understand the patterns, you can use the Tableau Word Cloud.
 It displays the most frequently occurring words in larger and bolder fonts, while less common words are in smaller fonts.
+This article will show you how to create a Word Cloud, and for this demo, we write SQL Adventures Works DW data source.

 How to create a Word Cloud in Tableau?

 This kind of chart is typically used to depict keyword metadata tags.
-In this example, we create a Tableau Word Cloud for the State dimension against the Sales Amount size.
+In this example, we create a Word Cloud for the State dimension against the Sales Amount size.
 The desktop provides a native feature to create this kind of chart.

 Add Colors to Tableau Word Cloud